enwiro/LinkedList_Inria_Pharo/README.md

 # LinkedList_Inria_Pharo
 Linked list in Pharo for Inria

-All the code is in the package "List-Sequenced"
+The whole code is in the package "List-Sequenced"